Azure/iot-operations-sdks/rust/azure_iot_operations_mqtt/README.md

     // Create a new session.
     let mut session = Session::new(session_options).unwrap();

-    // Spawn PubSubs to send, PubReceivers to receive, and an ExitHandle for exiting. let pub_sub1 = session.pub_sub();
+    // Create PubSubs to send, PubReceivers to receive, and an ExitHandle for exiting. let pub_sub1 = session.pub_sub();
     let pub_sub2 = session.pub_sub();
     let receiver = session